-Branding element Description Requirements and recommendations Support link Allows you to specify a support email link for users to contact for help with their WorkSpaces.
-You can use the SupportEmail attribute or provide a link to your support page using the SupportLink attribute.
-For each platform type, the SupportEmail and SupportLink parameters are mutually exclusive.
+Branding element Description Requirements and recommendations to contact for help with their WorkSpaces.
+You can use the SupportEmail attribute or provide a link to your support page using the SupportLi nk attribute. and SupportLink parameters are mutually exclusive.
 You can specify a single parameter for each platform type, but not both.
-The default email is workspaces-feedback@amazon.com .
+The default email is workspaces-feedbac k@amazon.com .
 Length constraints: Minimum length of 1.
 Maximum length of 200.
 Logo Allows you to customize your organization's logo using the Logo attribute.
 The only image format accepted is a binary data object that is converted from a . png file.
 Recommended resolutions: Android: 978 x 190 Desktop: 319 x 55 iOS@2x: 110 x 200 iOS@3x: 1650 x 300 Forgot password link Allows you to add a web address using the ForgotPas swordLink attribute that users can go to if they forget their password to their WorkSpace.
 Length Constraints: Minimum length of 1.
 Maximum length of 200.